Loin Like a Hunting Flame: Plot

-Elsewhere, Nesbitt is spying on a swingers' party, and follows two women as they leave to buy more alcohol for the party.
+Elsewhere, Nesbitt is spying on a swingers' party and follows two women as they leave to buy more alcohol.
 He impersonates a police officer and pulls their car over.
 The next day the women are reported missing by their husbands, and their bodies are found posed in a park.
-Nesbitt is next seen working in his pharmacy, when another young couple come in to purchase medication in preparation for an exotic honeymoon.
+Nesbitt is next seen working in his pharmacy, where another young couple come in to purchase medication in preparation for an exotic honeymoon.
 Nesbitt instead surreptitiously gives them an MDMA-like drug, suggesting they take it immediately.

-Meanwhile, the investigation has found traces of this drug in the other victims, with Black believing that the killer not only has access to it through his occupation but is likely consuming it himself while committing his crimes in order to readily act on his sexual fantasies.
-Black follows up on this, and investigates Nesbitt's pharmacy.
+Meanwhile, the investigation has found traces of the drug in the other victims, with Black believing that the killer not only has access to it through his occupation but is likely consuming it himself while committing his crimes in order to readily act on his sexual fantasies.
+Black follows up on this by investigating Nesbitt's pharmacy.
 Nesbitt is not working at the time, but Black realizes he must be the killer.
 He interviews Nesbitt's wife (Barbara Howard), finding that they have not had sex in eighteen years of marriage—however, Nesbitt has recently become interested in trying again.

-Later, Detective Thomas tells Black that he really has no problem with Murphy—his true issue with the case is his own past.
-Having investigated sexual offences in the past, Thomas had found the cases affecting him personally, leaving him unable to have sex with his wife and leading to their divorce.

-Black realizes that the killer is trying to experience the sexual encounters he missed out on before his marriage, and that he believes his victims are living the happiest moments of their lives because of his actions.
-He returns to the Nesbitt home, finding the honeymooning couple locked in a bomb shelter below the house.
-Black runs upstairs, thinking that Nesbitt will murder his wife, but arrives in time to see him commit suicide by injection instead.
+Later, Detective Thomas tells Black that he really has no problem with Murphy—his true issue with the case is his own past, as his prior investigations of sex offenses left him unable to be intimate with his wife and lead to their divorce.
+Black realizes that Nesbitt is trying to experience the sexual encounters he missed out on before his marriage, and that he believes his victims are living the happiest moments of their lives because of his actions.
+He returns to the Nesbitt residence, finding the honeymooning couple locked in a bomb shelter below the house.
+Black runs upstairs, stopping Nesbitt from murdering his wife.
+Cornered and seemingly unwilling to go to jail for his crimes, Nesbitt commits suicide by injecting himself with the drug.
+As he dies, he tells his wife that he will wait for her.